 Formulas are harder to digest, making the stool consistency harder and thicker.
 The poop of formula-fed babies moves slower through their intestines.
 Many formulas are iron-enriched and might lead to variation in the poop color.

 4. Solid-eating baby’s consistency

-The poop of babies fed on solids is thicker and similar to peanut butter in its consistency.
-It is mushy and smelly.
-At times, some particles of undigested food particles are also seen in the poop.
+The bowel movement of babies fed on solids is thicker and similar to peanut butter in its consistency.
+It is mushy and has a bad odor.
+At times the digestive system is not able to process the food and some particles of undigested food are also seen in the poop.
 It can happen when the baby does not chew food properly or if the food passes through the intestines very quickly.
 It also happens in the initial weaning period.

 5. Constipation consistency

-Babies on formula are more prone to get constipation since breast milk is easier to digest.
+Breast milk makes digestion easy whereas babies on formula are more prone to get constipation.
 Brown, hard, small, or large pebble-like or knobby poop may indicate constipation.
 The baby might be uncomfortable, in pain, or cry while trying to pass stool during constipation.

 Although the baby’s poop isn’t as solid as that of adults, if it is very liquidy, frequent, and watery, it could indicate diarrhea.
 The poop appears like it is made of more water and fewer solids.
 Diarrhea in babies may lead to dehydration.
 Hence, it should be addressed by a medical practitioner.

 A baby may have mucousy poop due to various reasons.
 Food allergies, foremilk/hindmilk imbalance, excess saliva production due to teething, a viral infection, and malabsorption of nutrients from breast milk are some of the reasons why babies might have mucousy stools.
 Mucousy stools may even lead to a diaper rash.
 It is advisable to consult a doctor to find out the cause of mucousy stools.